zeromq/zyre/README.md

 * In the hotel bar, my wife and I can monitor the kids sleeping, with a secure video stream from the hotel room.

-* After the trip I want to share the photos with my cousin, from my phone to his tablet.
+* After the trip I share the photos with my cousin, sending them from my phone to his tablet.

 * In the office, on Monday, I make an interactive presentation where everyone in the room can participate.

-* That evening at the game, we follow the shared photo feed and vote on the pictures we like best.
+* That evening at the game, we follow the shared photo feed and vote on the game pictures we like best.

 * My photos are automatically copied to my laptop, and via the hard cable connection to my cloud storage.